-Watch for signs of drowsy driving, says The National Road Safety Foundation
+Watch for warning signs of drowsiness while driving; The National Road Safety Foundation offers tips to stay awake at the wheel

 NEW YORK, Nov.
-3, 2016 -- As we move our clocks back an hour this weekend, our streets and highways become more dangerous.
-Despite the extra hour of sleep, The National Road Safety Foundation warns that the end of daylight savings time means there's an increased risk of drowsy driving as we do more driving in darkness.
+1, 2019 -- As we move our clocks back an hour this weekend, our streets and highways become more dangerous.
+The National Road Safety Foundation warns that the end of daylight savings time means there's an increased risk of drowsy driving as we do more driving in darkness.

-"Fatigue is a factor in more than 100,000 crashes every year," says David Reich of the National Road Safety Foundation, a non-profit group that produces free driver safety films and materials used in schools nationwide.

-The National Highway Traffic Safety Administration estimates that fatigue-related crashes result in at least 1,500 deaths, 71,000 injuries and \$12.5 billion in monetary losses each year.
+"Fatigue is a factor in more than 328,000 crashes every year," says Michelle Anderson of the National Road Safety Foundation, a non-profit group that produces free driver safety programs used in schools nationwide.
+"Fatiguerelated crashes result in at least 6,400 deaths, 109,000 injuries and \$109 billion in monetary losses each year."